Warehouse Technology

 For instance, logistics companies will be able to collect payment automatically as soon as the delivery of goods is confirmed by the recipient.
 In short, blockchain and smart contracting technology will increase distribution efficiency and eliminate fraud that’s quite common in the logistics industry.

 These are some of the few developments tipped to change how retail logistics and distribution centers will work.
-Already, some of the technologies are being used while others will be introduced in the near future once more scientific testing is done.
+Already, some of the technologies are being used while others will be introduced soon once more scientific testing is done.

 The need for warehouse identification and marking will be a requirement for as long as people play a part in the industry.
-Investing in the right barcode hanging signs or rack labels will be as important in the future as it is now with RFID integrations becoming the norm maybe, and line striping may play an enhanced role as separation of pedestrian and equipment becomes even more important for safety and operational requirements
+Investing in the right barcode hanging signs or rack labels will be as important in the future as it is now with RFID integrations becoming the norm maybe, and line striping may play an enhanced role as separation of pedestrian and equipment becomes even more important for safety and operational requirements.
+Fortunately, ASG Services can help with these and develop their products daily to meet changing demands, so please feel free to ask about your requirements.

 Line widths are not critical, but there are several considerations to make, some are as follows:

-• OSHA consider lines of 2 inches and greater to be acceptable to provide floor markings for aisle and passageways.
+• OSHA considers lines of 2 inches and greater to be acceptable to provide floor markings for aisles and passageways.

-• Narrow line become more difficult to see inside buildings.
+• Narrow lines become more difficult to see inside buildings.

-• 4 inch wide lines are standard through the logistics and distribution industry.
+• Four-inch-wide lines are standard through the logistics and distribution industry.

 • Narrow lines wear out quicker as there is less paint on the floor.

-• Very wide lines may need an anti slip finish applied where moisture is present.
+• Very wide lines may need an anti-slip aggregate finish applied where moisture is present.

 Other considerations: